Roberts and Mander Stove Company Buildings

+The Roberts and Mander Stove Company Buildings complex is an historic, American factory site that is located in Hatboro, Montgomery County, Pennsylvania.

+It was added to the National Register of Historic Places in 2005.

+History and architectural features

-Roberts and Mander Stove Company Buildings is a historic factory complex located at Hatboro, Montgomery County, Pennsylvania.
-The complex consists of six contributing buildings and one contributing structure.
-They are the Foundry Building (c.
+This complex consists of six contributing buildings and one contributing structure.
+They are the foundry building (c.
 1915, c.
-1960), Main Manufacturing Building (1915-1944), Gate House (c.
-1925), Transformer House (c.
-1925), Smelter (c.
-1925), Garage (c.
-1925), and water tank.
-The buildings are 1 1/2-story, brick structures with flat roofs and large window openings.
+1960), the main manufacturing building (1915-1944), the gate house (c.
+1925), the transformer house (c.
+1925), the smelter (c.
+1925), the garage (c.
+1925), and the water tank.

+The buildings are one-and-one-half-story, brick structures with flat roofs and large window openings.
 The Roberts and Mander Stove Company acquired the existing Hatboro Foundry buildings in 1918, and operated until 1950.

-It was added to the National Register of Historic Places in 2005.
-A portion of the complex has been converted into apartment homes called the Hatboro Lofts.
+This complex was added to the National Register of Historic Places in 2005.
+A portion of the site has been converted into apartments known as the Hatboro Lofts.
 The water tank was torn down in November 2017.